ifrost/protoplast/README.md

 console.log(charlie.name + ": " + charlie.ask("What is your name?"));
 ```

-We may move settings the name to `init` method:
+We may move setting the name to `init` method:

 ``` javascript
 var simple_bot = {